willmino/UFOs/README.md

 At this point the website displayed all of the HTML elements required and the filtering parameters for each table and the table itself.
 Now, I needed to create the dynamic table filtering experience for the user.

 To accomplish this, I first declared the variable `filters` and set it equal to an empty object to hold all of the user input filters.
 The filters from the users would exist as keys.
-The keys and values in the raw data set that matched with the user input keys would be filtered, eliminating all remaining data that did not match the user criteria.
+The keys and values in the raw data set that matched with the user input keys would be retained (filtered), eliminating all remaining data that did not match the user criteria.
 I needed to establish javascript code that would store the user input filters in a variable that could later be used to actually filter the table.

 To store the updated filters, I declared the `updateFilters()` function.
 Inside this function, i set the `changedElement` variable equal to the `D3` library selecting `this`.
 The `this` object in javascript represents the current object that is executing the current piece of code.
 In this case, D3 will select the HTML element that the user is changing when they input information into a field for filtering the table.
 At this moment of changing the HTML code, I created the variable `elementValue` to store the value of the changed element.
 I then created the variable `filterId` to store the `id` of the `changedElement`.
 Then, an if else statement was executed.
 Whenever a `changedElement` occurred, the script would store the `[key, value]` pair, key representing the`filterId` and value representing the `elementValue`, as a new entry in the `filters` object I created earlier.
 Each object entry was stored by the line of code: `filters[filterId] = elementValue;`.
 If `changedElement` was not entered, I then set the `else` parameter of this function to delete that `filterId` from the `filters` object.
-This was necessary because if a user type something into the field but did not press enter, then the should not respond to this change in the field.
-This is because changing the filter criteria and actually pressing enter is act of filtering that we want the D3 library to listen to.
+This was necessary because if a user typed something into the field but did not press enter, then the script should not respond to this change in the field.
+This is because changing the filter criteria and actually pressing enter is the act of filtering that I wanted the D3 library to listen to.

-Finally, at the end of the `updateFilters` function, the `filterTable()` function was included so that the code could execute and take the new user input information as filters and apply those filters to the table.
+Finally, at the end of the `updateFilters` function, the `filterTable()` function was called so that the code could execute and take the new user input information as filters and apply those filters to the table.

 `function updateFilters() {`